kuzzleio/kuzzle/doc/2/guides/getting-started/5-realtime-engine/index.md

 A filter system also allows clients to receive notifications only according to their interest in certain types of documents.

-Subscription to realtime notifications is client-side and does not require additional server-side code.
+Subscription to realtime notifications is performed client-side and does not require additional server-side code.

 ### Subscribe to changes